 The OPA680 is configured for a gain of two.
-Therefore, operating the DAC2900 with a 20mA full-scale output will produce a voltage output of $\pm 1V$ .
-This requires the amplifier to operate from a dual power supply (5V).
+Therefore, operating the DAC2902 with a 20mA full-scale output will produce a voltage output of ± 1 V. This requires the amplifier to operate from a dual power supply (± 5 V).
 The tolerance of the resistors typically sets the limit for the achievable common-mode rejection.
-An improvement can be obtained by fine tuning resistor $R_4$ .
+An improvement can be obtained by fine tuning resistor R4.

-This configuration typically delivers a lower level of AC performance than the previously discussed transformer solution because the amplifier introduces another source of distortion.
+This configuration typically delivers a lower level of ac performance than the previously discussed transformer solution because the amplifier introduces another source of distortion.
 Suitable amplifiers should be selected based on their slew-rate, harmonic distortion, and output swing capabilities.
 High-speed amplifiers like the OPA680 or OPA687 may be considered.
-The AC performance of this circuit may be improved by adding a small capacitor, CDIFF, between the outputs $I{OUT}$ and $I{\overline{OUT}}$ (as shown in Figure 4).
-This will introduce a real pole to create a low-pass filter in order to slew-limit the DAC fast output signal steps, which otherwise could drive the amplifier into slew-limitations or into an overload condition; both would cause excessive distortion.
-The difference amplifier can easily be modified to add a level shift for applications requiring the single-ended output voltage to be unipolar (that is, swing between 0V and +2V).
+The ac performance of this circuit may be improved by adding a small capacitor (CDIFF) between the outputs I{OUT} and $I{\overline{OUT}}$, as shown in Figure 4).
+This will introduce a real pole to create a low-pass filter in order to slew-limit the DAC fast output signal steps, that otherwise could drive the amplifier into slew-limitations or into an overload condition; both would cause excessive distortion.
+The difference amplifier can easily be modified to add a level shift for applications requiring the single-ended output voltage to be unipolar (that is, swing between 0V and +2V.)